xAPPO/MQTT/README.md

 __________________________________________________________________________________________________________________________

 __________________________________________________________________________________________________________________________
-# e) Enable automatic discovery by Home Assitant of Hubitat devices (switch and dim only currently)
+# e) Enable automatic discovery by Home Assitant of Hubitat devices (switch, dim, color, sensors currently)

 To enable the advertising of Hubitat devices for discovery by HA.

-First ensure HA has 'discovery' enabled i and note the topic that it is using (within the mqtt section of HA's configuration.yaml file).
-(You will need to restart HA if you edit configuration.yaml)
+First ensure HA has 'discovery' enabled and and note the topic that it is using (within the mqtt section of HA's configuration.yaml file).
+You will need to restart HA if you edit configuration.yaml

 	discovery: true
 	discovery_prefix: homeassistant

-Under the MQTT Publish formats on the MQTT app first page Enable HA MQTT discovery protocol
+Cick MQTT Publish Formats on the MQTT app first page Enable HA MQTT discovery protocol
 Enable homie 3 protocol on the MQTT app first page.
-(You must enable this as HA reads MQTT paylaods from the homie topic) In the HA Discovery Topic field enter the discovery_prefix value that HA is using (e.g. homeassistant if as above).
+(You must enable this as HA reads MQTT payloads from these homie topics) In the HA Discovery Topic field enter the discovery_prefix value that HA is using (e.g. homeassistant if as above).
 Click through 'Next' Done'

 Devices (onoff and dim only currently) that are enabled for MQTT within Hubitat will automatically just appear as 'switches' and 'lights' in your Home Assistant front end.
 You may to have press ctrl F5 to refresh the HA interface , and they may initially appear as 'unused entities' which you can check by clicking the 'hamburger' icon in the top right hand of recent HA builds.
 These devices are bidirectionally realtime synched with Hubitat.

 When HA starts up it checks MQTT for discovered devices.
-If you want them to persist over HA restarts then ensure you check the 'retain' checkbox under the 'HA Dsicovery Topic" name in the MQTT app.
+If you want them to persist over HA restarts then ensure you check the 'retain' checkbox under the 'HA Discovery Topic" name in the MQTT app.
 If it is unchecked then HA will purge these devices when restarted , although it might warn you with yellow boxes the first time it notices they have gone.

 __________________________________________________________________________________________________________________________